amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

         return pos
 ```

-As we already know from the [Attention is all you need](https://arxiv.org/abs/1706.03762) paper, the positional encodings can be mathematically defined as:
+As we already know from the [Attention is all you need](https://arxiv.org/abs/1706.03762) paper, the fixed positional encodings can be mathematically defined as:

 $$
 PE(pos, 2i) = \sin(\frac{pos}{10000^{\frac{2i}{d_{model}}}}) \tag{1}